Diffusion with preferential relocation in a confining potential: Numerical Simulations

-For the confinement, we have considered a box potential where $U(x)=0$ for $0\le x\le L$ and $U(x)=\infty$ otherwise, corresponding to a particle trapped in an interval of length $L$ with reflective boundary conditions.
+Our first example is a box potential where $U(x)=0$ for $0\le x\le L$ and $U(x)=\infty$ otherwise, corresponding to a particle trapped in an interval of length $L$ with reflective boundary conditions.
 As shown by Fig. \ref{fig:box}, in the examples $I(t)=bt^{\alpha}$ (with $\alpha=2$, $3$) and $I(t)=e^{\gamma t^2}$, the density at late times is given by the uniform Gibbs-Boltzmann distribution, which is the expected behaviour when $I(t)$ grows unbounded [classes (Ia) and (Ib) of Section \ref{sec:asymp}, respectively].
 On the other hand, for the example $I(t)=1-e^{-\mu t}<1$ belonging to class (II), the density clearly reaches a non-trivial steady state that depends on $x_0$ and the parameters $r$ and $\mu$.

 The steady state in the case $I(t)=1-e^{-\mu t}$ can be obtained analytically by using the results of Section~\ref{sec:expon}.
 For the box potential, the $n$-th eigenmode (with $n=0,1,2,\ldots$) is given by $\psi_{\lambda_n}(x)=\cos(k_n x)$, where $k_n=n\pi/L$ ensures the no-flux condition at $x=0$ and $x=L$, while the $n$-th eigenvalue is $\lambda_n=D(n\pi/L)^2$.
 Imposing the initial condition to Eq. (\ref{gen_sol.1}) gives